NHL Hall of Fame

 His career totals include 1,167 regular-season games with 698 points and 1,590 penalty minutes.
 Inducted into the Hockey Hall of Fame in 2015, Pronger’s legacy as a dominant defenseman endures.

-Pronger's Awards and Records
+Pronger's Awards and Honors

 • Stanley Cup Champion (2007 – Anaheim Ducks)